-What’s on the Dune Reading Order?
+What’s on the Timeline of the Dune Books in Order?

 Dune was started by Frank Herbert in 1965.
 However, he was only able to finish six books before his death.
 His son, Brian Herbert, with the help of Kevin J. Anderson continued the series.
 Then they expanded the lore behind it.
 Here is the completely chronological Dune reading order for the entire series, including the original six novels and Brian’s additions.
 This list includes all of the following:

 - The original books: The six books originally written by Frank Herbert, starting with Dune in 1965.